Understand how and why to build positive body image in our kids even when we do not have a positive body image in ourselves.

 My mother-in-law was no different.
 I remember she and my mother talking to each other about how fat each of them was sure she was while the other assured no, she was the fat one.
 And my mother-in-law is no where near fat!
 Never has been.

 So you love yourself.
 Sure.
 Easier said than done, right?
-Anyone not relate to the cute little cartoon I posted above?
+Anyone not relate to the quote I posted above?
 Anyone relate and then some?
-Meaning, you wish you were as fat as you was the second, third, or fourth time you thought you were fat.
+Meaning, you wish you were as fat as you were the second, third, or fourth time you thought you were fat.
 Ha!

 How do you love yourself?
 Oh so complicated!
 First, stop trying to blame everything around you for how you feel about your body image.
 We seem to like to blame the media for how we feel about ourselves.
 The women we see in put make-up on heavily, use expensive cameras and great lighting, and with anything that winds up a photograph, they spend a fair amount of effort editing that photo.

 While I think the images we see in the media are not helpful, I do think we would struggle with our body image even without the “help” of the media.
 Our bodies are a wonderful gift and one I believe gets assaulted on because it is so amazing and beneficial to us.